Medical Equipment Repair Tech

 A 2-year degree program in biomedical engineering technology can prepare students for an entry-level position as a medical equipment repair technician.
 Courses typically provide knowledge of equipment operation and function, installation, repair and maintenance techniques and quality regulations.
 Additionally, a program will include courses covering electronics, mathematics, information sciences and computer networking.

-- Consider a bachelor's degree.
+To really shine in your degree program, consider a bachelor's degree.
 A 4-year degree program in biomedical engineering technology isn't a requirement for all jobs, but is preferred among employers and required for some advanced or complex repair positions.
 This degree program provides in-depth information and knowledge of complex medical equipment operation, repairs and maintenance techniques.

-- Participate in an internship.
+Additionally, participate in an internship.
 Many schools offer internships or programs that provide beneficial experience and possible employment opportunities.

 Step 2: Gain Work Experience